harshil29102002/delta/README.md

 # delta
-this file for git &amp; github use
+this file for git &amp; github use.